ferrondw/gusarski/README.md

 - Shortcuts, because why not
 - Mobile Support, the site will look good on all your devices
 - Customisation, with 8 themes because just light and dark aren't enough for me
+- Download Tracking, makes sure you don't download something multiple times (Shift left-clicking a search result will toggle its completed mark)

 ## Requirements